UT Tyler Judicial Affairs

 - The student fills out the hearing waiver, as described above.

-- If the student requests a full judicial hearing, the DRLJA will schedule the hearing, which will usually take place within two weeks.
+- If the student requests a full judicial hearing, the DJA will schedule the hearing, which will usually take place within two weeks.
 The judicial officer's decision and sanction are set aside, as the full judicial hearing will decide the student's case.

 - If the student prefers an administrative meeting, the judicial officer's decision will stand and be entered into the student's judicial record.